winglang/docsite/blog/2023-09-25-constructs-api-design.md

 ## What are constructs?

-First, let's familiarize ourselves with constructs to get an idea of how they works.
+First, let's familiarize ourselves with constructs to get an idea of how they work.

 [`constructs`](https://github.com/aws/constructs) is a JavaScript library that provides an API for organizing classes into trees.
 A construct is created in JavaScript by writing a class that extends the `Construct` class, with a signature of `(scope, id, props)`.
 Constructs are always created in the scope of another construct[^1] and must always have an identifier which must be unique within the scope it’s created.
-A construct's identifier is used to generate a unique names for every cloud component.
+A construct's identifier is used to generate unique names for every cloud component.

 [^1]: An exception is the "root" construct, often named `App` or something similar.